bobmahalo/DTCC/Warrant Dividend Distribution GME.md

 Forward Looking Statements

-This FAQ contains forward-looking statements within the meaning of the Private Securities
+This FAQ contains forward-looking statements within the meaning of the Private [[securities]]

 Litigation Reform Act of 1995, including statements concerning the anticipated warrant